-A 1% annual tax is assessed on real estate properties owned by individuals, based on the cumulative value of all the properties as appraised by government authorities.
+A 1% annual tax is assessed on real estate properties owned by individuals, based on the cumulative value of all the properties owned by each individual as appraised by government authorities.
 Properties are valued without taking into consideration any furniture or equipment to be found in them.

-For built lots, the 1% is calculated only for values exceeding 6,858,885.00 DOP (about \$150,000).
+For built lots, the 1% is calculated only for values exceeding 7,019,383 DOP (about \$150,000).
 For unbuilt lots, the 1% tax is calculated on the actual appraised value without the exemption.